oTree-org/otree-core/docs/app.rst

 in the sense that it is an event that occurs where the game is played.

 Example of a Match: "dictator game between users Alice & Bob, where Alice gave $0.50"

-If a piece of data is specific to a particular player, you should store it in a Player object instead.
-For example, in the Prisoner's Dilemma, each Player has to decide between "Cooperate" and "Compete".
-You should store these on the Player object as player.decision, NOT "match.player_1_decision" and "match.player_2_decision".

-The exception is if the game is asymmetric, and player_1_decision and player_2_decision have different data types.

 Implementation
 ______________